Skip to main content

 You need to have the following software installed on your machine:

-Apple and Windows
+Prior to installation on Apple and Windows

 Mac users are encourage to use Xcode to get the GNU compilers and Windows users are most likely to have success with the Windows Subsystem for Linux.
 See our troubleshooting page for more information if you encounter problems.
 For Mac users with Apple silicon special installations instructions are listed below the regular installation instructions.